Hero (Dragon Quest V)

 The Hero is the protagonist of Dragon Quest V. He starts the story as a child, the son of Pankraz, who suffers through various tragedies before growing up, getting married, and having children.
-Unlike previous Dragon Quest protagonists, he is not a Legendary Hero; instead, he is a monster tamer, a mechanic added due to the popularity of Healie from Dragon Quest IV.
+Unlike previous Dragon Quest protagonists, he is not a Legendary Hero; instead, he is a monster tamer, a mechanic added due to the popularity of the character Healie from Dragon Quest IV.
 He was created by Yuji Horii and designed by Akira Toriyama.

-He appears in other works, including the film Dragon Quest: Your Story.
+He appears in other works, including the film Dragon Quest: Your Story, which has a similar story to the video game.
+In this film, he is called Luca, which created controversy when novelist Saori Kumi, who called him Luca in an earlier novelization of Dragon Quest V and sued Square Enix over its use.
 The Hero has received a positive reception, with critics commenting on how impactful his tragic life was and how iconic a design he had.

 Appearances

 The Hero first appears in the video game Dragon Quest V as its protagonist, and must be given a name by the player.
-He begins as a young child with his father, Pankraz, taking a boat on their journey.
-He meets several other characters, including Sancho, his childhood friend Bianca, the Great Sabrecat Cub, and Nera and Debora in the Nintendo DS version.
-While on a job protecting a boy named Prince Harry, Harry is kidnapped; after pursuing the kidnappers, Pankraz is forced to let himself die after the monster Ladja holds his son hostage.
-While dying, Pankraz informs the Hero that his mother still lives.
-The Hero and Harry are enslaved for 10 years before eventually breaking free.
-After discovering that his father is searching for the Legendary Hero and Zenithian gear, he goes on a quest to find this hero and his mother, Harry, who is staying behind at his kingdom.
-He discovers his skills as a monster tamer, meeting the now-adult Great Sabrecat, who joins his party.
-The Hero can recruit certain monsters into his party during the game.
+As a child, he goes on an adventure with a girl named Bianca and meeting a monster called a Great Sabrecat whom they name Saber, and is later kidnapped with a boy named Prince Harry by minions of a man named Ladja.
+The Hero's father, Pankraz, sacrifices his life to spare his son's life, telling him that the Hero's mother was still alive.
+The Hero and Harry are enslaved for 10 years before both eventually broke free.
+After discovering that his father was searching for the Legendary Hero and Zenithian gear, he goes on a quest to find this Hero and his mother.
+He discovers his skills as a monster tamer, meeting the now-adult Saber, who joins his party, and becomes able to recruit other monsters.
 He later finds a Zenithian shield in the possession of Rodrigo Briscoletti, who is offering it as a marriage proposal for his daughter Nera.
-To marry his daughter, he must find special objects.
-Along the way, he reunites with Bianca, who helps him find these objects.
-Returning to Briscoletti, Nera suggests that the Hero choose between her and Bianca, with her sister Debora, exclusive to the Nintendo DS version, demanding she be considered.
+To marry his daughter, he must find special objects, reuniting with Bianca along the way.
+Returning to Briscoletti with Bianca, Nera suggests that the Hero choose between her and Bianca.
+In the Nintendo DS version, Nera is given a sister, who insists she be an option.
 Regardless of who the Hero chooses, Briscoletti gives him the shield.